 It can be difficult to identify the right way to start such a journey.
 Therefore, we’ve made things a bit easier for you by outlining the process and clarifying some potential questions.

 Make The Decision

 Obviously, you must make a conscious decision to pursue this particular career path.
 Becoming a SQL Server DBA takes considerable time, money, and effort and you should know that going forward.

 Depending on your personality, it may be helpful for you to do a little research first, to know exactly what you can look forward to accomplishing.
 This leads us to the next step:

 Understand The Responsibilities of a DBA

 Naturally, it’s crucial to have a keen understanding of the roles and duties of a SQL Server DBA before you invest in this career.
 With the considerable value placed on data by businesses and current cybersecurity concerns, companies place great importance on data storage.

-As a database administrator, or DBA, it would be your responsibility to oversee all database concerns including storage, development, security, and data retrieval.
+As a database administrator or DBA, it would be your responsibility to oversee all database concerns including storage, development, security, and data retrieval.
 Using specific software, DBA’s look for ways to best organize and store precious data and keep it safe from potential hackers.

 Gain Experience or Get Trained

-Because the technical nature of the position, DBA’s must have a basic IT understanding.
-It may be helpful to start out in alternate IT discipline or pursue a computer science degree.
+Because of the technical nature of the position, DBA’s must have a basic IT understanding.
+It may be helpful to start out in an alternate IT discipline or pursue a computer science degree.
 Of course, it isn’t uncommon for DBA’s to be self-taught, but that can end up taking much longer than necessary.

 If you don’t have a degree in computer science, the best way to prepare yourself to become a SQL Server DBA is to take courses with an experienced instructor.
 They often have industry knowledge that is relevant and useful as you prepare to become certified.